Living with a deviated septum can make breathing exceptionally difficult and can lead to frustrations when trying to fall asleep at night.

 The septum is the piece of cartilage that runs between your nostrils, separating the two cavities.
 However, this cartilage can become deviated, leading to your nostrils differing in size.
 In extreme cases, a deviated septum can cause severe breathing difficulties due to the nasal passageways becoming obstructed more easily.

 There are a few different ways that a septum can become deviated.
 The most common way to develop a deviated septum is through blunt trauma to the nose or face; this dislodges the cartilage in the nose and sometimes results in the septum healing incorrectly.

 It is also possible to be born with a deviated septum.
 Whether this is the result of a birth defect or the fetus suffering an injury in the womb or during birth, the nose is simply formed incorrectly.

 Signs You Have a Deviated Septum

-There are a few different signs that you can use to determine if you have a deviated septum.
+There are a few different signs and self-tests that you can use to determine if you have a deviated septum.
 These include but are not limited to: